 The studies attempted to include any patient with confirmed HT-1, irrespective of age and clinical condition.
-The only exclusion criterion in the NTBC study was previous liver transplantation; no exclusion criteria were specified for the Quebec study.
-Although both studies provided limited descriptions of patient characteristics, discussion with the clinical expert involved in the review suggested that the populations were likely representative of the population in Canada.
-For patients started on nitisinone after six months of age, and/or with asymptomatic disease, the treatment benefit remains unclear or highly uncertain.
-Given a precise estimate of treatment effect was unavailable, it is difficult to assess the external validity of the findings.
+The only exclusion criterion in the NTBC Study was previous liver transplantation; no exclusion criteria were specified for the Quebec Study.
+Although both studies provided limited descriptions of patient characteristics, discussion with the clinical expert involved in the review suggested the populations were likely representative of the population in Canada.
+For patients who started nitisinone after six months of age and/or patients with asymptomatic disease, the treatment benefit remains unclear or highly uncertain; given a precise estimate of treatment effect was unavailable, it is difficult to assess the external validity of the findings.

-In addition, the Quebec study would be valuable in assessing the drug in a Canadian context.
+In addition, the Quebec Study would be valuable in assessing the drug in a Canadian context.

-Some of the important clinical outcomes identified by the patient groups were not measured, such as health-related quality of life of the patients or caregivers, developmental delay, and cognitive deficits.
+Some of the important clinical outcomes identified by the patient groups were not measured, such as health-related quality of life of the patients or caregivers, developmental delay, or cognitive deficits.

-Nitisinone should be administered along with a low-tyrosine/phenylalanine diet to patients with HT-1.
-There is little research regarding adherence to medication or diet in HT-1.
-However, previous study indicates that adherence may be suboptimal, particularly with regard to dietary restrictions.27 Patient adherence to recommended treatment regimens was not reported in the included studies, making it impossible to explore the relationship between adherence and treatment effect on death, liver failure, development of HCC and other clinically important outcomes.
+For patients with HT-1, nitisinone should be administered in combination with a diet low in tyrosine and phenylalanine.
+There is little research regarding adherence to medication or diet in HT-1; however, the previous study indicates that adherence may be suboptimal, particularly with regard to dietary restrictions.28 Patient adherence to recommended treatment regimens was not reported in the included studies; therefore, it is not possible to explore the relationship between adherence and treatment effect on death, liver failure, development of HCC, or other clinically important outcomes.